Search by location

 Driver CPC Exemptions

 If an operator believes his drivers are exempt from Driver CPC then the onus will be on the operator to prove and demonstrate that to be the case.
-Have a look at our Driver CPC exemptions page for more information.
+We suggest you visit the Government website and view the Driver CPC exemptions to check your status.